AndreiVoicea2/PacaneauaSeptaruluiBagaret-c-/README.md

 ### Built With

-Project made in c++ console application using Visual Studio 2019 (initially created in Code Blocks)
+Project made in c++ console application using Visual Studio 2019 (initially created in Code::Blocks).
+For audio, the SDL library and SDL_mixer were used.

 <!-- USAGE EXAMPLES -->
 ## Usage